Read: How to Use an Anal Dilator

 Take it slow

 No matter what type of anal toy you're using, you still need to take it slow.
 Gently press the toy up against your entrance and allow yourself to feel the gentle stretch as the toy slowly stretches your body open.
-Don't "shove" - gently apply pressure until you've reached a spot where it feels pretty intense.
+Don't "shove".
+Instead, gently apply pressure until you've reached a spot where it feels pretty intense.
+It will feel very full - and like there's a lot of pressure.

 Let your body rest there before proceeding.
 In fact, if it never stops being "intense," you've just reached your limit for the day.
 Don't try to go past that.
 You may not insert the entire toy your first time, and that's a-okay.
 It's a fun challenge that you get to conquer over time!